Vasyl Petiovka: Political career

 In 2002, he was elected a deputy of the 4th convocation of the Zakarpattia Oblast Council.
 From 2002 to 2003, he served as a member of the executive Mukachevo City Council of Zakarpattia Oblast.
 From 2003 to 2007 he was mayor of Mukachevo.
 His 2003 election was followed by a long legal battle with Ernest Nuser, who had also claimed victory in the election and was supported by the Social Democratic Party of Ukraine (united).

 In the 2006 Ukrainian parliamentary election, Petiovka was a candidate for People's Deputy of Ukraine from Our Ukraine Bloc (NUNS), as No. 224 on the party list, but was unsuccessful.
 In the 2007 Ukrainian parliamentary election, he ran again as a member of NUNS, this time as No. 60 on the party list.
-This time, Petiovka was successfully elected, and served as a member of the Verkhovna Rada Financial Committee.
+This time, Petiovka was elected, and served as a member of the Verkhovna Rada Financial Committee.

 In the 2012 Ukrainian parliamentary election, he was re-elected as a People's Deputy, this time in Ukraine's 72nd electoral district as a candidate of United Centre.
-In the 2014 Ukrainian parliamentary election, he was re-elected as deputy from the 72nd electoral district, and joined the People’s Will group.
+In the 2014 Ukrainian parliamentary election, he was re-elected as deputy from the 72nd electoral district, and joined the People's Will group.
 As a consequence, he was expelled from United Centre.

 Vasyl Petiovka is a member of the Committee of the Verkhovna Rada on agricultural policy and land matters.
 He is also a member of the interparliamentary committee with South Korea.
 In the 2019 Ukrainian parliamentary election he was re-elected as an independent candidate from the 72nd electoral district, and became a member of Dovira.

-Petiovka and three other Dovira faction members (Valerii Lunchenko, Robert Khorvat and Vladislav Poliak) developed the local Zakarpattia Oblast party Native Zakarpattia.
+Petiovka and three other Dovira faction members (Valerii Lunchenko, Robert Horvat and Vladislav Poliak) developed the local Zakarpattia Oblast party Native Zakarpattia.
 This part won 12 of the 64 seats in the Zakarpattia Oblast Council during the 2020 Ukrainian local elections.